PlebPool/PROJECT_UWU/README.md

 # PROJECT_UWU

-This uses windows lowlevelkeyboardhook to uwu-ise your input.
+This uses windows lowlevelkeyboardhook to uwu-ise your input as you're typing.